 ./ossec_ruleset.py -b list

-And this way you have your OSSEC ruleset always updated.
+This way you will have your OSSEC ruleset always updated.